Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug where a 404 error would be shown for half of the author sitemaps in case of multiple author sitemaps.
+* Fixes a bug where a 404 error would be shown for the second sitemap (and up) of the author sitemaps in case of multiple author sitemaps.

 = 11.9.0 =
 Release Date: August 20th, 2019